Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 • Route: first secure a mid or senior engineer / analyst role with a competitive local wage, then discuss PERM and EB-2/EB-3 with the company’s immigration counsel.

-For many IT professionals the actual difference between EB-3 and EB-2 in the end is defined not only by the degree, but by how the job is drafted in PERM: required degree, years of experience and core skills.
+For many IT professionals, the difference between EB-3 and EB-2 is shaped not only by the degree, but also by how the position is defined in PERM: the required education, years of experience, and core duties.

 Scenario 2.
 I work in caregiving and healthcare